geolits/bookstore_restAPI/README.md

 This app, is based on java 17.

-I have created a docker file, and an imagefile.
+I have created a docker file, and an image file.

 You can pull the docker image from this:
 ```